 The Asaramatoru CGU has seen very little investment since it was acquired in 2021.
-Decklar's liquidity challenges caused the Company to focus all of its investment activity in the Oza and Emohua CGUs.
+Decklar's liquidity challenges have caused the Company to focus all its investment activity in the Oza and Emohua CGUs.
 Consequently, Purion has only made minor investments in the Asaramatoru CGU to reimburse the license holder Prime Exploration and Production Limited ("Prime") for certain expenditures.
 Purion is also in arrears on its general and administrative obligations to Prime.
 These factors potentially jeopardize Purion's status as the Risk Service Provider at Asaramatoru.

-The lack of investment was also attributable to uncertainty caused by an ongoing legal dispute between Prime and a former investor.
+The lack of investment was also attributable to uncertainty caused by a legal dispute between Prime and a former investor.
 In 2008, Prime had signed a Profit Oil Agreement with this investor.
-The existence of the Profit Oil Agreement caused the investor to dispute the validity of the RSA between Purion and Prime and it has challenged the agreement in court.
-The two parties continue to work towards a negotiated settlement.
-Uncertainty related to the impact of any settlement on the RSA, and whether Purion has any recourse against Prime, caused management to question the validity of the cash flows that underpinned the original investment for Asaramatoru.
-The current situation also makes it highly unlikely that Purion will make any capital investments in the Asaramatoru Oil Field, or that Purion could sell the RSA to another party.
+The existence of the Profit Oil Agreement caused the investor to dispute the validity of the RSA between Purion and Prime and it challenged the agreement in court.
+The two parties have now arrived at a negotiated settlement whereby 15.56% of Prime's 51% share of the property will be transferred to the former investor.
+The impact of the settlement on the RSA is a reduction in Purion's participation rate in the field to 35.44 percent.
+It is unclear whether Purion has any recourse against Prime, and management will reassess the potential cash flows that underpinned the original investment for Asaramatoru.
+The uncertain situation made it highly unlikely that Purion would make any capital investments in the Asaramatoru Oil Field, or that Purion could sell the RSA to another party.
 Given these multiple uncertainties, management deemed the recoverable amount of the Asaramatoru CGU to be zero at December 31, 2022.
-This precipitated the Company writing off the entire carrying value of the Asaramatoru CGU, and recording an impairment charge of \$8,777,867.
-Should Purion's rights under the RSA be confirmed in the future, and it find itself in a position to fund the further development of the Asaramatoru CGU, the impairment will be revisited at that time.
+This precipitated the Company writing off the entire carrying value of the Asaramatoru CGU and recording an impairment charge of \$8,777,867.
+Given the reduction of Purion's rights under the RSA and pending reassessment of the project, Purion will explore all options to determine whether funding the further development of the Asaramatoru CGU in the future is warranted, and the impairment will be revisited at that time.